TheLuckyCoder/FamilyPhotosServer/README.md

 Variables in bold **must** be specified.
 - **SERVER_PORT**: The port the server should listen on
 - **DATABASE_URL** (eg: postgres://username:password@localhost/database?sslmode=disable)
-- **SESSION_SECRET**: Used to hash the session cookie with.
-Must be at least 64 bytes long (64 chars)
 - **STORAGE_PATH**: The path to the folder where the photos will be stored
-- THUMBNAIL_PATH: The path to the folder where the thumbnails of the photos will be generated (default: in STORAGE_PATH/.thumbnail)
+- THUMBNAIL_PATH: Alternative storage path for photo thumbnails (default: in STORAGE_PATH/.thumbnail)
 - USE_HTTPS: Run the web server in HTTPS Mode, recommended if you don't have a reverse proxy (default: false)
 - SSL_PRIVATE_KEY_PATH: expects a PKCS8 file path (default: none)
 - SSL_CERTS_PATH (default: none)